 In addition, GoodWeave represents everyone involved in the Asian carpet industry: manufacturers, importers, exporters, retailers and consumers.
 GoodWeave is funded by a variety of sources and is free from influence by any particular industry segment or individual government.
 Other labeling initiatives tend to represent single interest groups that see things from their own perspective and have their own agenda.
 GoodWeave has many voices but only one agenda: moving all Asian child carpet weavers from looms to schools.

 GoodWeave is administered by GoodWeave International.
-By signing a License Agreement, importers agree to pay GoodWeave USA a 1.75 percent royalty on the net import value (FOB price) of carpet shipments on a quarterly basis.
-GoodWeave USA is contractually bound to return more than half of this amount to its overseas offices to be spent on the education and rehabilitation of former child laborers.
+By signing a License Agreement, importers agree to pay GoodWeave a 1.75 percent royalty on the net import value (FOB price) of carpet shipments on a quarterly basis.
+GoodWeave is contractually bound to return more than half of this amount to its overseas offices to be spent on the education and rehabilitation of former child laborers.
 The additional amount covers GoodWeave's North American public awareness campaign.